 Then cut out a template for your sides and base.
 You can make your template out of cardboard or paper.
 If you make it out of craft foam, you can use your template again and again.
 If you want to know more about how to make slab pottery templates, you can check out my article on template making here.

 When you are making your templates, you need to account for the thickness of the clay in your measurements.

 For example, let’s assume your base is 7” square and your slabs are ½”wide each.
 Two of your sides need to be 7” wide.
 And the other two need to be 6” wide.

-The reason for this is that two sides be joined to the whole length of the base.
+The reason for this is that two sides can be joined to the whole length of the base.
 The other two sides will slot in between the longer sides.
-Have a look at these picture to work out how long you need each side to be.
+Have a look at these pictures to work out how long you need each side to be.